Invasion of Astro-Monster: Japan

-International
+United States

 In 1983, Paramount released the American version of the film on VHS and BetaMax as Godzilla vs. Monster Zero.
 The title Godzilla vs. Monster Zero was used when the film was broadcast on local American TV stations.

 In 2007, Classic Media released the film on DVD in North America, along with other Godzilla titles.
 This release included the remastered, widescreen versions of the Japanese and American versions, as well as image galleries, poster slideshows, original trailers, a biography on Tomoyuki Tanaka, and an audio commentary by historian Stuart Galbraith IV.
 In 2014, Toho released the film on Blu-ray to commemorate the 60th anniversary of the franchise.

 In 2017, Janus Films and the Criterion Collection acquired the film, as well as other Godzilla titles, to stream on Starz and FilmStruck.
 In 2019, the Japanese version and export English version was included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.
 In May 2020, the export English version became available on HBO Max upon its launch.

-In 2021, Toho premiered a 4K remaster of the film on the Nippon Classic Movie Channel, along with seven other Godzilla films also remastered in 4K.
-The film was downscaled to 2K for broadcast.